pac4j/pac4j/documentation/blog/what_s_new_in_pac4j_v5.md

 The `pac4j-saml-opensamlv3` module has been removed as it was based on JDK 8 and OpenSAML v3.
 It is replaced by the current `pac4j-saml` module, already based on JDK 11 and OpenSAML v4.

 The `pac4j-openid` module has been removed as the OpenID protocol is no longer supported (the OpenID Connect protocol is still supported).

+The `client_name` parameter can no longer be used to choose a client on the security filter.
+You must use the `force_client` parameter.